FAIRmat-NFDI/nomad-docs/docs/tutorial/explore.md

 # Explore data in NOMAD

-In this tutorial, we will learn how to efficiently search and filter entries in NOMAD to find data that matches your criteria.
-We will work with the **EXPLORE** page in the NOMAD GUI, starting with an overview of the search and filter options available.
-We will then use these tools to refine our results step by step.
-Finally, we will explore how to create interactive widgets based on selected properties, allowing for a more dynamic and customized filtering experience.

-By the end of this tutorial, you will be able to navigate NOMAD with confidence, quickly locate relevant data, and tailor your searches using interactive filters and widgets.
+In this tutorial, we explore published entries in NOMAD using the **EXPLORE** page in the GUI.
+Step by step, we search across entries, apply and combine filters, and use the search bar to query structured metadata.
+We then create and customize interactive widgets to build dashboards for more targeted data exploration.
+By the end of this tutorial, we can find relevant entries and tailor searches using filters, queries, and widgets.

 ## Before you begin

 This tutorial requires no prior experience with NOMAD.

-Before starting, please make sure you have the following:
+Before starting, make sure you have the following:

 1. **Access to the NOMAD GUI via a modern web browser**
-   You can explore published data in NOMAD without logging in using an up-to-date browser such as Firefox, Chrome, or Edge.
+   You can explore published data in NOMAD without logging in.

 2. **Basic familiarity with materials-science concepts**
-   A general understanding of concepts such as materials composition, electronic properties (e.g., band gap), and experimental or computational methods will be helpful, but not required.
+   Familiarity with composition, electronic properties (for example, band gap), and common experimental or computational methods can be helpful, but it is not required.

 ---

 ## What you will learn

-In this tutorial, you will learn how to explore materials-science data in NOMAD using the graphical user interface.
+In this tutorial, you will learn how to:

-By the end of this tutorial, you will be able to:

 1. Navigate the **EXPLORE** section of the NOMAD GUI
 2. Search and filter published entries across different domains